Serving Orphans Across the Globe since 1985

 The center is open daily with kids enjoying, games, Bible classes, Sunday worship, weekly cooking classes, academic tutoring, English classes, and much more.
 We hope that you will consider joining us in Ukraine to minster to the local community, and orphans throughout the Donetsk region.

 ********Please check our facebook, as we update it daily via Ukraine*********

 Thank you for your continued generous support of this ministry – YOU are changing lives

 We frequently hear misinformation about the ‘aging out’ teen.
-His Kids Too! now has 2 foster homes ready for occupancy for orphans/displaced children 10-18+, we *think* we have foster parents for this placement, but we need funds to underwrite the project.
+His Kids Too! now has 2 foster homes ready for occupancy for orphans/displaced children 10-18+.
 If your heart is for the teen orphan, please consider a monthly sponsorship of a teen, house parent, or the project.
 For very little you can impact a life.
 Please contact us directly for more information.
 We serve many displaced teens.
-They seek parental ‘figures’ for guidance and assistance.
+They seek parental ‘figures’ for guidance and assistance; someone to mentor them.
 We welcome your input and assistance.